-This is a photo of the Transvaal side that played Griquas in 1907.
+On the left you can see a photo of the Transvaal side that played a match against Griquas in 1907.

 17 May 2006 - Eugene Eloff appointed as coach of the Lions, replacing Frans Ludeke, who moved to the Bulls.